JohannisK/CloudContractsWorkshop/README.md

 		}
 	}
 > The groovy file contains a request object and a response object.
 The contract it defines can be translated to:
-> When I POST to /primenumbers, with a body containing a from = 1  and a to = 10 key/value pair, I expect a status 200 with a body containing the primaNumbers in the given range an the instance id of the service responding.
+> When I POST to /primenumbers, with a body containing a from = 1  and a to = 10 key/value pair, I expect a status 200 with a body containing the primeNumbers in the given range and the instance ID of the service responding.
 > Note the instanceId value.
 This value is declared for the consumer as a static value, and for the producer as a regular expression.
 The purpose of this is to illustrate the value of fields can be different for the producer generated tests, and the client generated stubs.

 **Task 1.6** run `mvn clean install` in the numbers-service module